Lantau Island: Airport

 Hong Kong International Airport (HKG/HKIA) is located on Chek Lap Kok island and started service in July 1998.
 It is located off the north coast of Lantau, near the new town of Tung Chung and is connected to urban areas by the Lantau Link, which is composed of the Kap Shui Mun Bridge, the Ma Wan Viaduct, and the Tsing Ma Bridge.

 Rail

 The airport also has a metro rail connection to the rest of Hong Kong via the MTR's Airport Express, along with several bus routes.
 This was built in the 1990s, whilst the new airport was being built.
-Using the Airport Express, the journey time between Central, Hong Kong's business district, and Chep Lap Kok airport is 23 minutes (though the Airport Express doesn't make any stops in Lantau proper).
+Using the Airport Express, the journey time between Central, Hong Kong's business district, and Chek Lap Kok airport is 24 minutes (though the Airport Express does not make any stops in Lantau proper).
 In addition, one can reach Tung Chung by train on the Tung Chung line of the MTR, and the Disneyland Resort line branches off of the Tung Chung line at Sunny Bay station, serving the Disneyland Resort station at Hong Kong Disneyland Resort.